catalyst/l3overlay/README.md

 * Type: **boolean**
 * Required: no

-If true, create a tunnel mode IPsec VPN to encapsulate the GRETAP tunnel.
+If true, create a transport mode IPsec VPN to encapsulate the GRETAP tunnel.

 #### ipsec-psk
 * Type: **hex**, 6-64 digits